 First and foremost: The CrossFit store (store.crossfit.com) and The CrossFit Stuff store (stuff.crossfit.com) will be combined into a single store on CrossFit’s website, managed by WIT.
-The switch over took place Saturday morning at 12:01 AM GMT.
+The

 Second: WIT will also be bringing their retail and brand experience to the CrossFit Games.

 - At Strength in Depth in February, WIT built a shop, train, buy experience to the London Sanctional with Chris Hinshaw on hand to run seminars and allow athletes to test out footwear.

 - In Paris, to coincide with both the global launch of the Nike Metcon 5 and the French Throwdown, WIT was the only retailer globally to introduce the Metcon 5 in person for athletes to try on and test in a WOD.

 - We’d bet money that you see the like of NOBULL and/or Nike somehow built into this experience.

 The terms of the partnership point towards a broader offering of product services, as well as opening the door for emerging brands to have a place at the table, all under one roof.

 - Reebok will continue to be the key brand partner of the CrossFit Store into 2020

 - The new CrossFit Store will have both U.S. and E.U. website for the first time.

 - Initial distribution will be handled through WIT’s E.U. center before U.S. distribution is launched.